JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

 In Kotlin, we can only use a normal, unqualified `return` to exit a named function or an anonymous function.
-This means that to exit a lambda, we have to use a [label](returns.html#return-at-labels), and a bare `return` is forbidden inside a lambda, because a lambda can not make the enclosing function return:
+This means that to exit a lambda, we have to use a [label](returns.html#return-at-labels), and a bare `return` is forbidden inside a lambda, because a lambda cannot make the enclosing function return:

 <div class="sample" markdown="1" theme="idea">
 ``` kotlin